Nurul Amin Ruhul

 Nurul Amin Ruhul, also known as Ruhul Bhai (born 14 October 1959), is a Bangladeshi politician.
-Currently, he represents the Chandpur-2 constituency in the Bangladesh Parliament.
+He is a former member of parliament from Chandpur-2 constituency in the Bangladesh Parliament.

 Political life

 Nurul Amin was elected a member of parliament from Chandpur-2 (Matlab North and South) constituency by defeating BNP's Jalal Uddin in the nomination of Bangladesh Awami League in the eleventh parliamentary elections in 2018.
 He was elected as the member of the Awami League's Dhaka University [5] Prior to this, he was the president of Bangladesh Chhatra League's publicity secretary and the chairman of the undivided Dhaka Metropolitan Chhatra League.